Leoy23/Leoy23/README.md

 ## About me
 <div>
 👋🏾 Hi!
-My name is Lee and I'm a Front End Software Developer.
-I'm passionate about creating websites and applications that are both functional and visually stunning.

-I'm a proud graduate of both [Turing School of Software and Design](https://turing.edu/) and [Colorado State University](https://www.colostate.edu/).
-These programs have given me a strong foundation in software development, and I'm constantly working to improve my skills and stay up-to-date with the latest technologies.
+I'm Lee, a Front End Software Developer passionate about creating functional and visually stunning websites and applications.
+I graduated from both [Turing School of Software and Design](https://turing.edu/) and [Colorado State University](https://www.colostate.edu/), where I gained a strong foundation in software development and human development and family studies.
+I'm committed to staying up-to-date with the latest technologies and events to support others.

-In addition to coding, I'm also passionate about creating art 👩🏾‍🎨 and music 🎵.
-I find that these creative outlets help to keep me inspired and energized, and they often influence my work as a developer.

-I'm committed to making the world a more inclusive place for all.
-I believe that technology has the power to bring people together and create positive change, and I'm always looking for ways to use my skills to make a difference.
+Aside from coding, I enjoy creating art 👩🏾‍🎨 and music 🎵, which often influence my work.
+I believe that technology can bring people together and create positive change, and I actively seek out opportunities to support diversity, equity, and inclusion.

-Thank you for taking the time to learn a little bit about me!
-I look forward to connecting with you soon.
+Outside of work, I enjoy exploring new places, trying new foods, and spending time with loved ones.
+I also enjoy reading books on personal growth and development, history, and culture.

+Thanks for getting to know me!
+Let's connect soon.
 </div>

-<h3 align="center">Let's Connect!</h3>
+<h3 align="center">Let's chat!</h3>
 <div align="center">
  <a href="https://www.linkedin.com/in/leah-young-fe/"><img src="https://img.shields.io/badge/LinkedIn-0E76A8?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"></a>
  <a href="mailto:younglee.fe@gmail.com"><img src="https://img.shields.io/badge/Gmail-DB4437?style=for-the-badge&logo=gmail&logoColor=white" alt="Gmail"></a>